gocomet/snippets/geo-ip/README.md

 2. configure settings as needed
 3. ensure jquery, and jquery.cookie.js if needed, are being loade on the page
 4. place all the files under `snippets/` into your project's `snippets/` directory
-5. include `geo-ip-redirect-meta.liquid` in `<head>` tag, near the top
+5. include `geoip-redirect-meta.liquid` in `<head>` tag, near the top
-6. include `geo-ip-redirect.liquid` in `<head>` tag, after jquery
+6. include `geoip-redirect-script.liquid` in `<head>` tag, after jquery
-7. include `geo-ip-redirect-cover.liquid` in `<body>` tag, directly after it opens
+7. include `geoip-redirect-cover.liquid` in `<body>` tag, directly after it opens
-8. if you're using the store switcher, include `geo-ip-redirect-switcher.liquid` wherever you want it on the page
+8. if you're using the store switcher, include `geoip-redirect-switcher.liquid` wherever you want it on the page

 ## Configuration

 Carefully follow the instructions in the theme settings for the configuration.
-The general rule is: the sister sites will need matching information.
+All sites need the same configuration for the GeoIP to work properly.

 **For example**

 - You have two sites: Canada and US
 - The Primary Domain field is `my-store.com`
-- The Secondary Domain field is `my-store.ca`
+- The Altenate Domain field is `my-store.ca`
-- The Primary Name field is `US`
+- The Primary Hash field is `US`
-- The Secondary Name field is `CA`
+- The Alternate Hash field is `CA`
 - These settings should be the same on both stores

-The only three settings that _can_ be different are:

-- Whitelist URLs
-- This Store Is the Primary Store
-- Redirect To Root

 ## Finally